alexanderota119/vehicle-rental-go-api/README.md

 # Vehicle Rental

-Vehicle Rental is a two-sided marketplace app for renting vehicles.
-This Restful API was built using Golang and PostgeSQL, GORM for ORM, and dependency injection as modularization.
+Vehicle Rental is two-sided marketplace app for renting vehicles.
+This Restful API built using Golang and PostgeSQL, GORM for ORM, and dependency injection as modularization.
 Finally deploy it with Docker.

 ## 🔥 Showcase